Background:

 Post-Meeting:

 Completed topics are shaded light gray to indicate discussion has finished.
-There’s now a different topic being discussed, again highlighted in green.
+The active topic is highlighted in green.

-Step Three: After compiling the agenda, users see it successfully attached to the meeting.
+Step Three: The completed agenda appears attached to the meeting.

 In-Meeting: